quangbnguyen/quangbnguyen.github.io/_posts/2014-07-16-BeeBeeMath.markdown

 software-development: Software Development
 software-image: bee-software.png
 software-statement: The Beebeemath web app was developed with React in conjunction with the library Material-UI in 24 hours.
-bee-reflection: We were nominated for Best Design Prize in the competition.
+reflection: We were nominated for Best Design Prize in the competition.
 Even though we did not win the prize, my partner and I were proud about our achievement and grateful for the opportunity we had to turn our knowledge into a working product that would help millions of young children learn math.
 clickable-prototype: https://beebeemath.firebaseapp.com/
 ---